 Small But Mighty: Porirua's Petite Spots That Punch Above Their Weight

-Porirua may sit in the shadow of its larger neighbour Wellington, but this regional town has quietly cultivated something special: a collection of small, mighty spots that punch well above their weight.
+Porirua may sit humbly alongside its larger neighbour, Wellington, but this small city has quietly cultivated something special: a collection of small, mighty spots that punch well above their weight.
 From shipping container cafés perched on the harbour's edge to a food truck that found its forever home in a wee warehouse, these places have become beloved community hubs where big flavours and authentic offerings reign supreme.

 Words by: Lachlan Woods-Davidson